 Technology Transfer

--
+- Google Clips

-Photoshop CS3
+- Photoshop CS3

 I built a Photomontage-style layer blending feature in Photoshop CS3.
 The most common usage is panoramic stitching; simply leave the "Blend images together" checkbox checked when using Photomerge.
 The feature can also be used by selecting "Auto-blend layers" from the Edit menu.